Tankless Water Heaters in Cold Weather

 For cold climates, it’s important to understand that the type of fuel a tankless water heater uses can seriously impact how well it functions during the winter months.
 Yet, this doesn’t mean that tankless water heaters are a bad choice for residents of Minnesota!
 The type of fuel your tankless water heater uses can impact how well it works.

 Tankless water heaters that use electricity as fuel heat water slower than their natural gas counterparts.
 This means that electric tankless water heaters might struggle to heat water when it's cold adequately.
 However, natural gas tankless heaters can keep up and warm water as it comes in from freezing outdoor temperatures.

 Make Sure Your Tankless Water Heater Is the Right Size for a Cold Climate

 Buying the largest heater possible is not always affordable or space-efficient.
 So, a plumber will be ready to help you decide what size is right for your needs.
 They’ll do this by considering how much a heater will need to work to raise the temperature of water at your home during the winter.
 A heater will need the right flow rate to meet the demands of winter temperatures.
 The warmer water is as it arrives in a home, the less the flow rate matters.
 However, areas with cold climates, such as Minnesota, may require a high flow rate thanks to our cold tap water.

-As mentioned above, calling a professional is the best way to decide if a tankless water heater is a right choice for your home.
-At Benjamin Franklin Plumbing of Greater Minneapolis, we’ll come to your home and help you select the right water heater while considering your needs, budget, and preferences.
+As mentioned above, calling a professional is the best way to decide if a tankless water heater is the right choice for your home.
+At Benjamin Franklin Plumbing® of Greater Minneapolis, we’ll come to your home and help you select the right water heater while considering your needs, budget, and preferences.
 While tankless water heaters are fantastic options, they’re not the best for everyone—we’ll be prepared to help you make the right decision!

 Call our team today at (612) 430-6547 for help with Minneapolis tankless water heater installation.